ManroopKaur159/Crowdfunding_ETL/README.md

 1. Overview
 2. Project Workflow

    a.
-Create the Category and Subcategory DataFrames
+Create the Category and Subcategory DataFrames \n
    b.
 Create the Campaign DataFrame
    c.
 Create the Contacts DataFrame
    d.
 Create the Crowdfunding Database